 We feel like these two should be snapped up for 'Neil and Roberto's Italian adventure' by one of the more obscure ITV channels and spend the summer jaunting around the Italian countryside by bike, wine tasting and reminiscing about the good ol' days.

 That's our XI, but who have we missed out?
-Get your suggestions, preferably a centre back, in the comments.
+Get your suggestions in the comments.
 Just don't mention Kevin Keegan...